Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 - Drawing a sigil on the floor to protect the area inside the sigil from physical projectiles.
 - Reciting a paragraph to hurl lightning at the opponent.
 - Signing a string of gestures to open a portal.

-#### Psionics

-Channeling mana through pure willpower to achieve a certain magical effect correspond to **Psionics**.
-Examples of **Psionics** use include:

-- Application of telekinesis through pure force of mind.
-- Pulling beings from other dimensions without any tools, or preparations.
-- Jumping to get into the Mirror Realm.

 ### Disciplines